 The McHugh Company under the leadership of Jimmy McHugh during the early 1960’s began assisting heritage railroads, rail transportation museums, and trolley preservation groups, with on-site services of re-railing wrecks, transporting antique railroad equipment and trolley cars by truck, along with providing rigging and crane services.
 Then in 1973, Jimmy McHugh also began rebuilding historic steam locomotives, vintage diesel locomotives, and other equipment, for heritage railroads, short lines, and in-plant industrial railroads.

 McHugh Locomotive & Equipment has the capabilities to provide your association with on-site service anywhere within the USA.
 This work can range from: general locomotive and equipment inspections to major repairs, or to assist with the load out and transportation of equipment to our facility for a complete museum quality restoration.
-We can also supply new or reconditioned mechanical parts, traction equipment and components for vintage and historical diesel electric locomotives.
+We can also supply new or reconditioned mechanical parts, traction equipment and components for vintage and historical diesel locomotives.